 Lawn fungus can be pesky and ruin your lawn quickly, however, the good news is that with the right treatment it’s easy to overcome.

 What Do Nitrogen, Phosphorus, and Potassium Actually Do?

-The three crucial ingredients in most fertilizers work as follows:
+The three crucial ingredients and primary nutrients in most fertilizers work as follows:

-- Nitrogen: It’s what makes your grass thick and green.
+- Nitrogen: It’s what makes your grass thick and green, promoting leaf growth.

-- Phosphorus: Triggers root growth, seed expansion and mineral consumption.
+- Phosphorus: Triggers root growth and promotes root development, seed expansion and mineral consumption.

 - Potassium: Shields grass from disease, drought and rough winters.